ethandfang/Backtrack/README.md

 > Describe a beat in plain English.
 Claude interprets it.
 Suno builds it.
 You hear it in minutes.

 Backtrack is a full-stack AI music production app that turns natural language into fully-generated audio tracks.
-Type something like *"dark trap, 140 BPM, A minor, heavy 808s"* — and within a couple minutes you have a real audio file you can play, iterate on, and export.
+Type something like *"140 BPM, A minor, heavy 808s"* — and within a couple minutes you have a real audio file you can play, iterate on, and export.

 ---